Kestrel Fields Update October 2022#

 Kestrel Fields is not yet open to the public.
 It is leased for conservation agriculture by Poudre Valley Community Farms.
 Please respect the farm by staying out.
 Future public access is being planned.

-Proposed Trail Alignment#
+Originally Proposed Trail Alignment#

 Watch the recorded neighborhood Zoom meeting to learn more about the proposed trail and the next steps at Kestrel Fields Natural Area.